viseshrp/workedon/README.md

   workedon what --past-month

 Options:
   -v, --version          Show the version and exit.
+  --tag TEXT             Tag to filter by.
+  --print-settings       Print all the current settings, including defaults.
+  --print-settings-path  Print the location of the settings file.
   -h, --help             Show this message and exit.

 Commands:
   what  Fetch and display logged work.